JMD1986/SQLite/README.md

 SELECT * FROM items WHERE category LIKE "book";
 `

-we dont get anything.
+we won't get anything.
 If we type in

 `
 SELECT * FROM items WHERE category LIKE "books";